marioortizmanero/polybar-easyeffects-presets/README.md

 The example from the screenshot can:

+* Switch to the previous preset on left click
-* Switch to the next preset on left click
+* Switch to the next preset on right click
-* Reset the script and PulseEffects on right click
+* Reset the script and PulseEffects on mousewheel click

 If you want to apply both input and output presets, you can create two modules, one using `--output` and another with `--input`.